ELDER ABUSE FACTS

 - Fractures or broken bones

 - A caregiver does not want the patient to be left alone with you

 - Lack of cleanliness or poor physical appearance

 - Emotional outbursts or mood swings

-Keep in mind, not all patients that are suffering from nursing home abuse are going to show these symptoms.
+Keep in mind, not all patients who are suffering from nursing home abuse are going to show these signs.
 However, if you feel as though something is amiss with their care, it is best to investigate the situation further.

-If you suspect that your loved one is suffering from nursing home abuse, you need to take action.
+If you suspect that your loved one is suffering from nursing home abuse, you need to take action right away.
 You can encourage your loved one to avoid becoming isolated by encouraging them to associate with others.
 Residents who have more friends are usually less likely to be targeted for abuse.

 You should also make sure that you look for signs of abuse, in case it does occur.
 If you notice any of the signs highlighted above, or suspect abuse, it is also a good idea to contact our legal team at Miller Kory Rowe LLP.
 Our Arizona nursing home abuse attorneys can review the information and help you figure out if you have a case to pursue damages against a nursing home or staff member.
 We can help ensure your elderly loved one is taken care of and their rights are protected.
 Call (602) 648-4045 today to schedule a free consultation.